jetstack/tarmak/docs/user-guide.rst

             enabled: true

 The configuration file can be found at ``$HOME/.tarmak/tarmak.yaml`` (default).
-The Pod Security Policy can be found within the tarmak directory at ``puppet/modules/kubernetes/templates/pod-security-policy.yaml.erb``
+The Pod Security Policy manifests can be found within the tarmak directory at ``puppet/modules/kubernetes/templates/pod-security-policy.yaml.erb``